Mitchell Marner Game Preview: Maple Leafs vs. Panthers

 Mitchell Marner Game Preview: Maple Leafs vs. Panthers - October 19

-The Toronto Maple Leafs, Mitchell Marner included, will face the Florida Panthers on Thursday, October 19, 2023 at 7:00 PM ET.
-Does a wager on Marner interest you?
-Our stats and information can help.
+The Toronto Maple Leafs, with Mitchell Marner, take the ice Thursday against the Florida Panthers at BB&T Center, with the puck dropping at 7:00 PM ET.
+Looking to bet on Marner's props versus the Panthers?
+Scroll down for stats and information.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.